ScottFeichter/node-essentials-scott/assignments/assignment4-tasks-validations.md

 ```

 That solves the first problem.
 The authMiddleware gets called before any of the task routes, and it makes sure that no one can get to those routes without being logged on.
 These are called "protected routes" because they require authentication.

+Protected routes act as a security barrier - they check if a user has a valid session before allowing access to sensitive operations like creating, reading, updating, or deleting tasks.
+Without this protection, anyone could potentially access or modify other users' data, which would be a serious security vulnerability in a real application.

 Let's go on to problem 2.
 Within your tasks controller, `loggedOnUser` is a reference to an object, and you want to have a list of tasks within that object.
 Each should have a unique ID  You didn't create that list when you stored the user object.
 First, create a little counter function in taskController.js, as follows: